idonatedev/sdk-implementations/README.md

 # sdk-implementations
 iDonate SDK Implementations

-This is a minimalist giving form using the iDonate SDK.
-It interacts with a test environment on the iDonate server.
+These HTML files are SDK giving forms.
+They interact with a test environment on the iDonate server.